aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `can_change_upgrade_policy_to`

 Whether the upgrade policy can be changed.
-In general, the policy can be only strengthened but not weakened.
+In general, the policy can be only<br/> strengthened but not weakened.

 <pre><code>public fun can_change_upgrade_policy_to(from: code::UpgradePolicy, to: code::UpgradePolicy): bool<br/></code></pre>